QualityUnit/wordpress-icons/Readme.md

 ### Layout

 - common – icons that will be/are used on multiple projects (ie. mail icon)
-- la – icons used in LiveAgent ONLY
+- liveagent – icons used in LiveAgent ONLY
-- pap – icons used in PostAffiliate Pro ONLY
+- postaffiliatepro – icons used in PostAffiliate Pro ONLY

 ### Designers – icons preparation and upload